darstib/blog/docs/note/cs188/note/19-Navie_Bayes.md

 ### Naive Bayes (classification problem)

-Let’s consider the common problem of building an email spam filter which sorts messages into spam (unwanted email) or ham (wanted email).
+Let’s consider the common problem of building an email spam filter which sorts messages into spam (unwanted email) or ham (wanted email).
 Such a problem is called a classification problem

 To train a model to classify emails as spam or ham, we need some training data consisting of preclassified emails that we can learn from.
 However, emails are simply strings of text, and in order to learn anything useful, we need to extract certain attributes from each of them known as **features**.
 Features can be anything ranging from specific word counts to text patterns (e.g. whether words are in all caps or not) to pretty much any other attribute of the data that you can imagine. <u>In this note, f(x) refers to a feature function applied to all inputs x before putting them in the model.</u>